OberKnirps/Bronzeman-and-adjustable-saveslots/README.md

 The mod allows you to have additional autosave, quicksave and ironman savegames and allows you to adjust how many additional slots you want.

+## Good to know
+- If you change the settings in the main menu, they will reset unless you use BBParser (see below).
+- Your ingame setting will be temporarily transferred to your main menu settings when you quit to main menu.
+- Changed ingame settings will only persist for new saves.
+Loading a save with old settings will revert your settings to the point of the save you loaded.

 ## How To Install
 Paste the zip file (DO NOT UNZIP) into your Battle Brothers Data folder *( default location on Windows: C:\Program Files (x86)\Steam\steamapps\common\Battle Brothers\data )*

 ## Required Mods
 Requires the following mods:
 - [Modding Standards and Utilities (MSU)](https://www.nexusmods.com/battlebrothers/mods/479) (recommended Version 1.2.4 or later)
-- [BBParser](https://www.nexusmods.com/battlebrothers/mods/479?tab=files)(if you want to save settings between restarts see the [MSU Page](https://www.nexusmods.com/battlebrothers/mods/479?tab=description))
+- [BBParser](https://www.nexusmods.com/battlebrothers/mods/479?tab=files)(if you want to change settings for the main menu.
+See the [MSU Page](https://www.nexusmods.com/battlebrothers/mods/479?tab=description))
 - [Modding Script Hooks](https://www.nexusmods.com/battlebrothers/mods/42) (also required for MSU and already included in Legends Mod)

 ## Compatibility